 According to the study done by Emily R. Howell the symptoms explained were abduction activities, turning in bed, stair climbing, pain in activities of daily living which is similar to complaints given in presented study.
-The aetiology can be varied but in our present study it can be biomechanical strains of the pelvic ligaments and associated hyperlordosis, also it can be associated with increased fetal and pregnancy-related weight gain as in our case report the weight gain was significantly associated with pain.
-As the pregnancy advanced the intensity of pain was also noticed to be advancing.
+The etiology can be varied but in our present study it can be biomechanical strains of the pelvic ligaments and associated hyperlordosis, also it can be associated with increased fetal and pregnancy-related weight gain as in our case report the weight gain was significantly associated with pain.
+As the pregnancy advanced the intensity of pain was also noticed to be advancing means pain was more in later months of pregnancy.

 Structured physiotherapeutic protocol helps to reduce pain and improve the mobility of the patient in terms of activities of daily living.
 The reason for reduction in pain as well as improvement in mobility can be due to release given by MT blade on adductor group of muscles as adductor group of muscles go into tightness because of pain in pubic symphysis region with weakness in abductor group of muscles.
+While giving treatment with blade we found that the release was successfully given on adductor group of muscles and we also found that abductor group of muscles showed improved strength.